-Particulars As at March 31, 2020

-Carrying amount as at April 1, 2019 4,262.81

-Add: Provision made during the year 753.58

-Add: Increase during the year in the discounted amount due to passage of time 175.68

-Less: Amounts used (i.e. incurred and charged against the provision) during the year (833.60)

-Less: Unused amounts reversed during the year (148.56)

-Less: Pertaining to sold subsidaries (2,303.91)

-Less: Pertaining to entity held for sale (refer note 54) (553.29)

-Carrying amount as at March 31, 2020 1,352.73

-Current -

-Non-current 1,352.73

-Total 1,352.73

-Year of expected cash outflow 2021-2025
+As at As at Particulars March 31, 2021 March 31, 2020 INR in Million INR in Million Carrying amount at the beginning of the year 1,906.00 4,262.81 Add: Provision made during the year 199.31 753.58 Add: Increase during the year in the discounted amount due to passage of time 163.56 175.68 Less: Amounts used (i.e. incurred and charged against the provision) during the year (270.19) (833.60) Less: Unused amounts reversed during the year - (148.56) Less: Pertaining to sold subsidiaries (refer note 53a) - (2,303.91) Sub total 1,998.68 1,906.00 Less: Pertaining to entity held for sale (refer note 54) (283.09) (553.29) Carrying amount at the end of the year 1,715.61 1,352.73 Current - - Non-current 1,715.61 1,352.73 Total 1,715.61 1,352.73 Year of expected cash outflow 2022-2026

-43. Segment Reporting
+43 Segment Reporting

-The operating segment of the group is identified to be "Build Operat and Transfer (BOT)/ Hybrid Annuity Projects and its related activities", as the Chief Operating Decision Makers (CODM) reviews business performance at an overall group level as one segment and hence, no additional disclosures are required to be made under Ind AS 108 "Operating Segments".
+The operating segment of the group is identified to be "Build Operate and Transfer (BOT)/ Annuity Projects (including hybrid annuity) and its related activities", as the Chief Operating Decision Makers (CODM) reviews business performance at an overall group level as one segment and hence, no additional disclosures are required to be made under Ind AS 108 "Operating Segments".
 Further, the group also primarily operates under one geographical segment namely India.
-Revenue from one customer i.e. concession authorities (NHAI) amounted to INR 10,708.44 million (31 March 2019: INR 23,921.10 million) arising during the year.
+Revenue from one customer i.e concession authorities (NHAI) amounted to INR 6,905.54 million (31 March 2020: INR 10,708.44 million) arising during the year ended March 31,2021.

-44. Operating Lease
+44 Operating Lease

-The Group has taken office space on operating lease on short term basis.
+"The Group has taken office space on operating lease on short term basis.
 There are no sub-leases and the leases which are cancellable in nature at any point of time by either of parties.
 There are no restrictions imposed under the lease arrangements.
 There are neither any contingent rent nor any escalation clause in the lease arrangements.
 The Group has applied the 'short-term lease' recognition exemptions for above lease.
-During the year, the Group has incurred expense relating to short-term leases (included in other expenses) INR 25.78 million (March 31, 2019: INR 25.52 million) toward above lease premises which have been charged off to the statement of Profit and loss.
+During the year, the Group has incurred expense relating to short-term leases (included in other expenses) INR 16.79 million (March 31, 2020: INR 25.78 million) toward above lease premises."

-45. Financial risk management objective and policies:
+45 Financial risk management objective and policies:

-The Group's principal financial liabilities comprise borrowings and trade & other payables.
+"The Group's principal financial liabilities comprise borrowings and trade & other payables.
 The main purpose of these financial liabilities is to finance the Group's operations as well as development and maintenance of SPVs project.
 The Group's principal financial assets include Investments, trade receivables, other receivables including those under service concession, loans and cash and bank balances, which has been directly derived from its operations.
 The Group's business activities are exposed to variety of financial risks, namely market risk, credit risk and liquidity risk.
 The Group's focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
 The Board of Directors have overall responsibility for the establishment and oversight of the Group's risk management framework.
 Risk management systems are reviewed periodically to reflect changes in market conditions and the Group's activities.
-The Board of Directors oversee compliance with the Group's risk management policies and procedures, and reviews the risk management framework.
+The Board of Directors oversee compliance with the Group's risk management policies and procedures, and reviews the risk management framework."